VirginieBonhomme/Personal-Projects-for-Cybersecurity/README.md

 Revisiting my previous web applications, I've focused on integrating security from the ground up.
 Key improvements include:

-- **Input Validation**: Implementing strict validation to prevent SQL injection and XSS attacks.
+- **Input Validation**: Implementing strict validation to prevent SQL injection.
 - **Authentication Enhancements**: Strengthening user authentication mechanisms with multi-factor authentication.
 - **Secure Data Handling**: Ensuring data encryption in transit and at rest.
 - **Code Review and Refactoring**: Analyzing code for security flaws and optimizing for better protection.